Unlock hundreds more features

 Paper art depicting a trivia quiz about labeling lung structures for high school biology students.

-Which structure is known as the windpipe?
+Which structure is commonly called the voice box?

 Trachea